Former eastern territories of Germany: West German politics in the early post-World-War-II years

-After the war, the so-called "German question" was an important factor of post-war German and European history and politics.
+After the war, the so-called "German question", named after the 19th-century debate on German reunification, was an important factor of post-war German and European history and politics.

 Between 1949 and 1970 the government of West Germany referred to these territories as "former German territories temporarily under Polish and Soviet administration".
 This terminology was used in relation to territories of eastern Germany within the 1937 Germany border, and was based on the terminology used in the Potsdam Agreement.
 It was used only by the Federal Republic of Germany; but the Polish and Soviet governments objected to the obvious implication that these territories should someday revert to Germany.
 The Polish government preferred to use the phrase Recovered Territories, asserting a sort of continuity because parts of these territories had centuries previously been ruled by ethnic Poles.

 Until 1973, the Federal Republic took a strict line in claiming an exclusive mandate for all of Germany.
 Under the Hallstein Doctrine, the Federal Republic broke diplomatic relations with states that maintained diplomatic relations with the GDR, except for the Soviet Union.
 Therefore, the government of West Germany and the Bundestag declared in 1950 the Treaty of Zgorzelec ″null and void″.

 In the early history of West Germany, refugee organizations were an important political factor, demanding that Germany never renounce the land that was deemed still part of Germany.
 However, contrary to the official claims, the bulk of the expelleés would likely have no real intention of returning to their homeland.